tobimori/kirby-seo/docs/migrating.md

 ];
 ```

+You can also use a function that returns the canonical URL.
+This is helpful for specialized setups that run explicitly on multiple domains.

 ## Miscellaneous

 - The Twitter preview has been removed.
-Twitter Meta tags are still being generated, but the preview is no longer available due to some changes on X/Twitter.
+Twitter Meta tags are still being generated, but the preview is no longer available, because I don't want to take on the updating burden.
 If you have manually set the `tobimori.seo.previews` option, make sure to remove it from your config.